Honolulu mayor proposes bill to regulate short-term rentals

-Honolulu Mayor Kirk Caldwell is proposing a bill that would allow homeowners to run bed-and-breakfast establishments in properties where they live, but ban nonowner transient vacation units in residential zones.
+Honolulu Mayor Kirk Caldwell proposed a bill Thursday that would allow homeowners to run bed-and-breakfast establishments in properties where they live, but ban non-owner transient vacation units in residential zones.

-The Honolulu Standard-Examiner reports Caldwell hopes the bill will address the uptick in short-term rentals brought on by online platforms such as Airbnb.
+Caldwell hopes the bill will address the uptick in short-term rentals brought on by online platforms such as Airbnb, The Honolulu Standard-Examiner reported .

 Caldwell estimates that there about 10,000 short-term rentals on Oahu today, but only 800 are legal.